CodingItWrong/outsidein.dev/docs/about-this-guide.md

 - *Why Agile?* describes problems common to much of software development, and how agile development practices address those problems.
 These practices include small stories, evolutionary design, test-driven development, refactoring, and others.
 - *Why TDD?* focuses on one particular agile development practice: test-driven development.
 It explains why writing tests before you write the production code has surprising benefits to regression safety, test robustness, and speed of development.
 - *Outside-In TDD* describes the approach to TDD this guide will take: outside-in TDD.
 It explains how end-to-end tests and unit tests work together to ensure both the external and internal quality of your app.
-- *Exercise Intro* introduces the extended exercise we will go through together for the remainder of this guide, presenting the option of either the Vue.js or React version.
+- *Exercise Intro* introduces the extended exercise we will go through together for the remainder of this guide, presenting the option of either the Vue or React version.

 The second section of the guide puts outside-in TDD into practice by building a real application.
-There are two versions of this section: one using Vue.js and the other using React.
+There are two versions of this section: one using Vue and the other using React.
 The contents of the two are the same:

 - *Intro* introduces the tech stack we will be using for your chosen version of the exercise.
 - *Project Setup* prepares our process and codebase by listing out the stories we'll work on, getting the project spun up, configuring it, getting tests running on CI, and getting it automatically deploying to a hosting service.